zer0Kerbal/AeroRadial/README.md

 # AeroRadial (DAR)

-*originally named Radial Aerodynamic RTG*
 AeroRTG!
 All of the power, none of the ugly.

-> An electrical parts mod adding two streamlined radially attached parts: one RTG and one Fuel Cell.
+An electrical parts mod adding two streamlined radially attached parts: one RTG and one Fuel Cell.

+### Forward by [Bezzier][bezzier]

-Have you wanted to power your pods and spaceplanes with an RTG instead of solar panels, but been disappointed by the ungainly nature of the stock RTG?
+> Have you wanted to power your pods and spaceplanes with an RTG instead of solar panels, but been disappointed by the ungainly nature of the stock RTG?
+>

-If so, this part is for you!
+> If so, this part is for you!
+>

-This is a modernization of DaMichel's Aerodynamic RTG part developed in KSP 0.25.
-It has the same stats and cost as the stock RTG, but is designed in an aerodynamic, radially attached form factor.
+> This is a modernization of DaMichel's Aerodynamic RTG part developed in KSP 0.25.
+It has the same stats and cost as the stock RTG, but is designed in an aerodynamic, radially attached > form factor.
 It is useful anytime you'd like to use an RTG but don't want lots of drag, or anytime you want a prettier alternative to the boxy stock RTG
+>

-***Radial Aerodynamic RTG***, because [DaMichel] could.
+> originally named ***Radial Aerodynamic RTG***, because [DaMichel][damichel] could.
 Has much lower drag in FAR than stock RTG due to not having attach nodes.

 ### Contains two radial parts